Turkey's talks with Sweden, Finland made little progress on NATO concerns -sources | Politics

 Swedish Foreign Minister Ann Linde said on Twitter on Friday that unspecified reports that Swedish politicians represent the PKK are incorrect.
 On Wednesday she had characterised the talks in Turkey as constructive and said they would continue.
 Erdogan's spokesman, Ibrahim Kalin, had said Ankara observed a positive attitude on lifting the export embargo during the meetings.

 Sweden and Finland banned arms exports to Turkey after Ankara's 2019 incursion into Syria against the Kurdish YPG militia.
 Ankara regards the YPG as identical to the PKK and views both groups as terrorist organisations.
-(Additional reporting by Ece Toksabay and Daren Butler in Istanbul; Editing by Catherine Evans)
+(Additional reporting by Ece Toksabay and Daren Butler in Istanbul and Daphne Psaledakis and Rami Ayyub in Washington; Editing by Catherine Evans and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)